 Students can choose from the following testing options:

 Remote Testing allows students to take the Marian University assessment off-site (closer to home) with an approved proctor (remote testing guidelines can be found in the column to the right on this page).

 Individual Testing allows students to take the Marian University assessment on-site (Monday-Friday between the hours of 8:00 a.m. and 4:00 p.m.).

-	Students must complete the Accuplacer assessments prior to their scheduled registration day.
+Students must complete the Accuplacer assessments prior to their scheduled SOAR date.
 This will allow Marian's learning specialists and academic advisors the time necessary to carefully consider each student's entire academic history (high school grades, high school course selection, ACT scores, and placement exam scores) before recommending course placements.

 Additional Accuplacer Information